algorandfoundation/puya-ts/docs/cli.md

 - MacOS (x64 and Apple Silicon)
 - Windows (x64 and ARM)

 If your system is supported, puya-ts will automatically download the appropriate binary for your system.

 ### Puya (manual installation)

-This section is relevant if your platform is not supported by the Puya binaries ,or you need to run a custom version of Puya (eg. A pre-release version).
+This section is relevant if your platform is not supported by the Puya binaries, or you need to run a custom version of Puya (eg. A pre-release version).

 The most convenient way to install Puya manually is using `pipx`.
 You will require Python 3.12+ and to have pipx available on your path for the following to work.